iagofonteles/bluegravity-task/readme.md

 It avoids creating multiple SOs that will be only referenced once.
 Although we shouldnt use it too much sinsce it is vulnerable to code refactoring.

+Addressables

+>Database items that comes from ScriptableObjects needs special treatment.
+We want to fetch it from a existing list instead of create new SOs on deserialization.
+To do this i created the Database class that fetch SOs from addressables on startup.

+>If there are many items, may be better to create a dictionary using ResourceLocation  strings instead of actually loading all items.
+Using soft references to sprites and prefabs will also increase startup time.

 Save Serialization

->ScriptableObject serialization can be handled with yaml automatically by implementing IYamlConvertible, this eliminates the need of Player.Serialization.cs (but i didnt have time to implement it)
+>ScriptableObject serialization can be handled with yaml automatically by implementing IYamlConverter, this eliminates the need of Player.Serialization.cs (but i didnt have time to implement it)

 >I personally like yaml better cause it has less atifacts nad is more compact and readable,